2022 IMBES Conference

-The International Mind, Brain, and Education Society (IMBES) extends an open invitation to participate in poster presentations at the June 16 - 18, 2022 conference in Montreal.
+The International Mind, Brain, and Education Society (IMBES) extends an open invitation to participate in poster presentations at the July 21st-23rd, 2022 conference in Montreal.
 Poster sessions give presenters an opportunity to showcase innovative work from neuroscience, cognitive science, developmental science, or educational science or practice that is relevant to mind, brain, and education.

 The final deadline for poster submissions is TBA.
 Thank you to all those who submitted.

 Four posters will be selected at the conference to receive the 2022 IMBES Outstanding Poster Award.
 These awards will consist of a certificate and $250 USD.